-Multidisciplinary courses focussed on learning through research
+Multidisciplinary courses focused on learning through research

 Why chemistry at Imperial?

 Transferable skills training